overcyber/skill_AliceVolume/instructions/en.md

 Enter what ever it is that you have when doing that command, into the "portName" field of the skill settings

+then do
+ - ```aplay -l'''
+   and see what your card number is. then select that from the drop list in the skill settings

  Currently HDMI or USB are not configured so i know they don't work

 Please discuss in discord for additions you find that need added